starburstdata/error-prone-checks/README.md

 Individual warnings can be suppressed with the `@SuppressWarnings("<CheckerName>")` annotation.
 For the `DeprecatedApi` checker, `@SuppressWarnings({"deprecation", "DeprecatedApi"})` suppresses both compiler and error-prone checker warnings.
+This is necessary as `DeprecatedApi` can be more restrictive than the compiler deprecation check.

 ## Usage